sumeet2908/M2-EmbSys/project/1_Requirements/README.md

  * These sensors can be used as fuel level indicators in vehicles and as liquid level indicators in chemical industries.

+ * It can be used in Oil tank Level Control.

+ * It can also be used in Sewage pump level control.